 Don’t overbuy a case to protect your device from elements the device’s designers already accounted for.

 Qmadix is another company that specializes in light-weight all-around protection.
 Their X Series Light and C-series bring basic protection, but when combined with their Invisible First-Defense tempered glass screen protectors they create a general protective layer for devices.

 The Zedo Nanoskin takes wraps to the next level with 360-degree protection in a very light-weight case.
 Not made for big drops, but functional for most non-industrial use-cases.

-Case maker Cellairis offers a bundle that includes a 3-year guarantee that if the device’s screen breaks, they will pay for the repair (or pay the owner $150).
-For $49 buyers receive a Cellairis military standard rated (810G-516.6) The Rapture® Protective Caseand a Shell Shock® Tempered Glass Screen Protector along with the “never pay guarantee.”
+Cellairis offers an all around protection bundle that includes a 3-year guarantee that if the device’s screen breaks, they will pay for the repair (or pay the owner $150).
+For $49 buyers receive a Cellairis military standard rated (810G-516.6) The Rapture® Protective Case and a Shell Shock® Tempered Glass Screen Protector along with the “never pay guarantee.”
 Qmadix also offers a screen replacement program when using their Invisible First-Defense NanoGlass, a protective coating applied as a liquid to the screen that dries into a 9H hardness with 99.9% antibacterial properties.